Within this document we make references to other documents which can be found at the following links:

 The scope of this policy covers all company data stored on company-owned, company-leased, and otherwise company-provided systems and media, regardless of location.

-Note that the need to retain certain information can be mandated by local, industry regulations and will comply with EU General Data Protection Regulation GDPR and the General Data Protection (Bailiwick of Guernsey) Law, 2017.
+Note that the need to retain certain information can be mandated by local, industry regulations and will comply with U.S. Privacy Act of 1974, EU General Data Protection Regulation GDPR and the Data Protection (Bailiwick of Guernsey) Law, 2017.

 Some reasons for data retention include: